 Going further, Walker’s vision — while solid — can be spotty at times.
 It doesn’t seem to be an issue of what he’s seeing, but rather what he’s doing.
 He can go on auto-pilot with his cuts at times, but he’s shown he can play controlled and composed, nonetheless.

 Physically, Walker’s size — while also solid — is not overwhelming for larger defenders.
-Furthermore, he doesn’t have surefire breakaway speed.
-He can extend space but won’t always get away.
+Furthermore, he doesn’t always play to his 4.38 speed.

 Last but not least, Walker needs to improve his pass blocking.
 He’s not good there, and that will impact how NFL teams view his three-down viability.
 Walker doesn’t always square up and engage his opponents.
 He too often drops down when blocking, taking himself out of protection.

-Walker will need to keep improving his pass blocking.
-Although that’s not often viewed as a primary function for running backs, it’s important for runners who wish to see the field on all three downs.
+Walker will need to keep improving his pass blocking and receiving ability.
+Although blocking is not often viewed as a primary function for running backs, it’s important for runners who wish to see the field on all three downs.
 Right now, Walker isn’t adequately protecting his quarterback, and he also isn’t a proven receiving threat.
 But those are things he can improve.

-In the other, more lucrative functions — as a runner and receiver — Walker has shown immense promise.
-Although he doesn’t have a heavy sample size catching the ball, Walker displayed some coveted traits like body control and escapability after the catch — suggesting he can produce as a receiver with increased volume in the NFL.
+Although he doesn’t have a heavy sample size catching the ball, Walker has flashed coveted traits like body control and escapability after the catch — suggesting he can produce as a receiver with increased volume in the NFL.
 And as a runner, Walker’s tape speaks for itself.
 He is the best pure runner in the 2022 NFL Draft.

-He is a dense, explosive RB with great burst, vision, instincts, and creation ability.
-He ties that skill set together with near-elite balance, both against contact and amidst direction changes.
-It’s early, but Walker already looks like a complete running back, and he has potential on passing downs.
-There’s little to suggest he can’t be a starting RB in the NFL.
+Walker is a dense, explosive RB with great burst, vision, instincts, and creation ability.
+He ties that skill set together with elite balance, both against contact and amidst direction changes.
+Walker already looks like a complete running back, and he has potential on passing downs.
+There’s little to suggest he can’t be a scheme-versatile starting RB in the NFL.

 It’s been a winding journey for Walker, but when he’s had opportunities, he’s never had a problem producing.
 In high school, Walker amassed 493 carries, 3,485 yards, and 41 total touchdowns.
 He also broke the 1,000-yard mark as a receiver, logging 1,058 yards and 15 touchdowns on 64 catches.

 In January, Walker entered the transfer portal.
 Not long after that, he announced his decision to attend Michigan State and play for head coach Mel Tucker.
-As it turns out, Walker would earn the starting role with the Spartans, and now, the true junior has already emerged as a budding star.
+As it turns out, Walker would earn the starting role with the Spartans, and he’d become one of the brightest stars of the 2021 season.

-Walker is producing at a high level, but in an appealing twist for NFL evaluators, he doesn’t have much wear on his tires.
-The Michigan State RB is still young, but in his most recent starting action, he’s proven himself to be a tier above the usual running back.
+Walker produced at a high level in 2021, but in an appealing twist for NFL evaluators, he doesn’t have much wear on his tires.
+The Michigan State RB is still young.
+And in his most recent starting action, he’s proven himself to be a tier above the usual running back.